Chinese people in Korea: North Korea

 Being foreign citizens, North Korea's Chinese people were not eligible to join the ruling Korean Workers Party or advance in the military or the civil bureaucracy.
 On the other hand, they were allowed somewhat greater freedoms, such as the right to own a radio that was not sealed to only allow being tuned to North Korean stations (as long they did not listen to foreign stations in the presence of North Koreans).
 More importantly, since around 1980 they were allowed to travel abroad, and participate in the important and profitable export-import business.
 After the PRC government came out in support of United Nations Security Council Resolution 1874 in June 2009, which imposed sanctions in North Korea, it was reported that North Korean surveillance and repression of Chinese residents had increased, and many had chosen to avoid making trips out of the country to avoid scrutiny.
 One Chinese resident was allegedly charged with espionage.
 Some Chinese in North Korea managed to flee to South Korea, but the South Korean government refused to grant them South Korean citizenship, so they became stateless.

 The population of PRC citizens in North Korea was estimated as 14,351 persons (in 3,778 households) in 1958, shrinking to a mere 6,000 by 1980, as they had been encouraged by the North Korean government to leave for China in the 1960s and 70s.
 Recent estimates of their population vary.
 China's official Xinhua News Agency published a figure of 4,000 overseas Chinese and 100 international students in 2008.
 The Chosun Ilbo, a South Korean newspaper, gave a higher estimate of 10,000 people in 2009.
 They live mostly in Pyongyang and in the areas near the Chinese border.
+Additionally, in the 2021 Australian census, 11 (15.6%) of the 81 Australians who reported being born in North Korea also reported speaking Mandarin Chinese at home, while nine (11.1%) also reported having Chinese ancestry.